Yes, it is O(1) to pop the last element of a Python list, and O(N) to pop an arbitrary element (since the whole rest of the list has to be shifted).

 What is the time complexity of the pop() function in a Python list? - Quora

 Answer: Depends upon whether you pop from the end (which is the default when you pass no argument), or pop a specific position (which you can do, by passing an index number).
-Pop from the end is O(1) of course, but popping a specific position ...
+Pop from the end is O(1) of course, but popping a specific position is O(n) because the list elements are then shifted to ...

 Unstop